Come and see the original Treaty of Waitangi

 Guided experiences and groups

-Join in on a guided experience and learn more about New Zealand’s histories, the journeys these documents have taken, and what they mean for us now.
+Join a free tour or contact us to organise a guided experience and learn more about New Zealand’s histories, the journeys these documents have taken, and what they mean for us now.

 Bring a group